RalucaNicola/JSAPI_demos/cities-globe/README.md

 ### - the one with the final touches -

 Let's focus the camera on the cities that are most populated: Shanghai, Beijing and Delhi.
 What I usually do is to navigate to the position I find good as initial viewpoint and then print the camera to the console.
+Then I add it to the view.

 ```js
 camera: {